Suffering from Peak Busyness? It may be time for a new plan

 You started many life endeavors 10-20 years ago and all are converging now – many quite successfully.
 Endeavors may include focus on family, career, business(es), personal health, friends, parents, community, finances, spirituality and everything else that matters to you.2 For some, busyness had been a sign of their success and even importance.
 But, there are times when it seems unmanageable and overwhelming.

-- Identify and develop new habits and perspective to best serve your goals.
+Identify and develop new habits and perspectives to best serve your goals.
 There are many resources to help with this including books and online tools.

 Enjoy your new trajectory with confidence, less stress and a rejuvenated sense of excitement.